Database Commands

 nself db status

-Show database and migration status:
+Show comprehensive database and migration status:

 nself db status